KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S3 Dropfoot/README.md

 This results in reducing the tibialis anterior strength of the right leg (`tib_ant_r`) to 5% of its default level.

-Next, replace `line 21` of `Predsim/main.m` (currently empty) with the following line of code:
+Next, in `Predsim/main.m`, on the (empty) line below `[S] = initializeSettings('gait1018');` (i.e. `line 21`), add the following line of code:

 `S = update_settings(S);`

 This is required to make sure that `Predsim` uses the updated settings.

 ## Step 1.2: simulate dropfoot during walking
-You can now run a simulation with the 2D model, simply by running the `Predsim/main.m` script.
-Once your simulation is done, the results are stored in `PredSimResults\gait1018`.
+You can now run a simulation with induced weakness of the tibialis anterior, simply by running the `Predsim/main.m` script.
+Once your simulation is done, the results are stored in `PredSimResults\gait1018` (as explained [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/README.md#predsimresults)).

 **bug fixing**: if you get an error saying `'update_settings' is not found in the current folder or on the MATLAB path`, run the script called `PredSim-workshop-smalll-2025\set_up_paths`.
 See [explanation](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim) for more details.

 If all went well, you can now evaluate visualize the resulting gait pattern in OpenSim.
 Follow the instructions mentioned [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim).
 Note: if this is the second time you ran a simulation, the results are stored in files starting with `gait1018_v2`.

-You can also visualize the resulting joint angles by running the `PredSim-workshop-smalll-2025/S3 dropfoot case/Plotting/compare_devices.m` script.
+You can also visualize the resulting joint angles by running the `PredSim-workshop-smalll-2025/S3 Dropfoot/Plotting/compare_devices.m` script.
 Before you run `compare_devices.m`, specify the versions we want to plot.
 To plots `v1` and `v2`, set `line 2` to:

 `vs = [1, 2]`;